modflowpy/flopy/docs/notebook_examples.md

 	* apportion boundary fluxes (e.g. from an analytic element model) among model layers based on transmissivity.
 	* any other analysis where a distribution of transmissivity is needed for a specified vertical interval of the model.

-+ An overview of utilties for [post-processing head results from MODFLOW](../examples/Notebooks/flopy3_Modflow_postprocessing_example.ipynb).
++ An overview of utilities for [post-processing head results from MODFLOW](../examples/Notebooks/flopy3_Modflow_postprocessing_example.ipynb).

 #### ***Export examples***